- Game theory

 Dr. Farrell is an experienced expert witness who has been retained by US and international government and private clients for internal advice and expert testimony.
 His widely cited academic research has focused on the economics of competition, mergers, innovation, and network effects.
 He is an internationally recognized leader for his contributions in industrial organization, regulation and antitrust enforcement, intellectual property, and game theory.

-Earlier in his academic career, Dr. Farrell was Chair of the Competition Policy Center at UC Berkeley.
+Previously, Dr. Farrell was Chair of the Competition Policy Center at UC Berkeley.
 Dr. Farrell is a Fellow of the Econometric Society, past President of the Industrial Organization Society, former Editor of the Journal of Industrial Economics, and former Board Member for the National Academies’ Computer Science and Telecommunications Board.

 DPhil, Economics, Oxford University, United Kingdom